wolfmanjm/kivy-smoothie-host/README.md

 - The Macro Panel is user configurable buttons panel to control whatever you want.
 (Edit the `macros.ini` file) There is a `sample-macros.ini` just copy that to `macros.ini` and edit as appropriate to define your own macro buttons.
 - The DRO Panel shows current MCS and WCS, and allows easy selection of the WCS to use, and allows setting of WCS
-- The MPG Panel (in CNC mode) is a simulation of an MPG pendant, it allows control of movement via a simulated rotary knob.
+- The MPG Panel is a simulation of an MPG pendant, it allows control of movement via a simulated rotary knob.
+(There is an optional module to take controls from a real MPG USB pendant).

 There is a gcode visualizer window that shows the layers, or for CNC allows setting WPOS and moving the gantry to specific parts of the Gcode...
 Click the Viewer menu item, select the file to view, then the layers can be moved up or down.